sahiga/developer.box.com/guides/collaboration-whitelists/index.md

 # Collaboration Whitelists

-Within the content and sharing settings for an enterprise, an admin can specify [collab-restrictions][collab-restrictions] for the enterprise.
+Within the content and sharing settings for an enterprise, an admin can specify [collaboration restrictions][collab-restrictions] for the enterprise.
 These settings include the ability to limit collaborations to only a series of whitelisted domains.